 Almost everyone feels sad or “depressed” at certain times.
-Clinical depression (also called Major Depressive Disorder or MDD) is confirmed by the presence of at least five symptoms for at least a two week period.
+Clinical depression (also called Major Depressive Disorder or MDD) is a more serious condition that is confirmed by the presence of at least five symptoms for at least a two week period.

 The possible symptoms of Clinical depression include sadness, loss of interest in usual activities, changes in appetite, changes in sleep, changes in sexual desire, difficulties in concentration, a decrease in activities or social withdrawal, increased self-criticism or reproach, and thoughts of, or actual plans related to suicide.

-Clinical depression may vary in its severity and in its extreme forms can be life threatening and may require hospitalization.
+Clinical depression may vary in its severity and its duration.
+In its extreme form Clinical depression can be life threatening and may require hospitalization.

 Whereas Clinical depression is a more severe form of depression which can be fairly time-limited, Dysthymic Disorder (also called Dysthymia) is a less-severe, but more chronic type of depression.

 Dysthymia is recognized when three of the symptoms listed above are present for at least two years.
-Some individuals also experience what is called “double depression”; this situation occurs when a person has ongoing Dysthymia, but from time to time also meets the criteria for Clinical depression.
+Some individuals also experience what is called “double depression”; when a person has ongoing Dysthymia, but from time to time also meets the criteria for Clinical depression.

-Major Depressive Disorder is distinguished from Manic Depression or Bipolar Disorder in that in MDD the individual only experiences periods of depression, and potentially returns to normal functioning in between times.
+Major Depressive Disorder is also distinguished from Manic Depression (also called Bipolar Disorder) in that in MDD the individual only experiences periods of depression, and potentially returns to normal functioning in between times.
 In Bipolar Disorder, however, the individual will cycle between depression and periods of hypomania or full manic problems (euphoria, high energy, lots of activity).